stastnypremysl/lsql-csv/README.md

     mythtv:audio,cdrom,tty,video,
     news:news,

-It group all non-default groups of an user to one line and concatenate it delimited by ",".
+It groups all non-default groups of a user to one line and concatenates it delimited by ",".

 How can we add default groups too?